tarwn/lessthandot-hugo/blogs/content/posts/2012-05-23-the-cloud-as-a-make.md

   </Role>
 </ServiceConfiguration>
 ```
-Note that I&#8217;m telling it to use the local development storage, which is supported by a local storage emulator.
+Note that I'm telling it to use the local development storage, which is supported by a local storage emulator.
 In a production configuration I would enter the service location and a generated token.

-## So Where&#8217;s the Magic?
+## So Where's the Magic?

-So where&#8217;s the magic that makes this a distribute application instead of 3 days of overtime?
-It&#8217;s sprinkled throughout the system.
+So where's the magic that makes this a distribute application instead of 3 days of overtime?
+It's sprinkled throughout the system.

 The architecture of this system would work just as well outside of Azure, provided I offered it stand-ins for the 3 storage resources and deployed the instances and any necessary settings accordingly.
 Instead of worrying about how to manage deployments and what to use for centralized queueing and storage, I can focus on building an application that simply assumes those resources are available.
 Is there headroom for performance improvements?
 Sure, but I can also choose to throw another $15/month server at it, push data to CDNs and blob storage, add caching, or even a SQL Azure instance.

 This application may be fairly basic, but nothing stops us from following this same pattern for much larger applications.
 PaaS has removed some of the constraints we take for granted.
 Even applications that have to run in-house in order to standardize against a database can now consider uploading a subset of that lookup data to a table store, performing most of the heavy lifting in the cloud, then produce a few files to import back into the on-premise system.
 The total execution time would be longer, but being able to scale part of the job across numerous parallel instances means the actual elapsed time can actually be much shorter.

-And it means when we have a 60 hour task that&#8217;s due in 24, it&#8217;s no longer an impossible situation.
+And it means when we have a 60 hour task that's due in 24, it's no longer an impossible situation.

 _The source code is available [on github][4] along with requirements and links for setting up the emulators locally._